-- 3.34 To be satisfied that a code of practice is relevant for the control of the specific hazards in the system, the proposer needs to - a) know what the hazards are; - b) be able to demonstrate that the code(s) of practice are relevant to the hazards; and - c) be able to demonstrate that application of the code(s) of practice control the hazards. - 3.35 In evaluating whether a code of practice controls one or more of the hazards, proposers will need to check, with the support of other affected parties, that it covers the intended application of the system under assessment. - 3.36 Deviations from codes of practice are possible where the proposer can demonstrate that at least the same level of safety will be achieved.
-Mandatory standards such as TSIs and Railway Group Standards include a process for deviating from them. - 3.37 Most non-mandatory standards do not have a process for deviating from them.
+- be able to demonstrate that the code(s) of practice are relevant to the hazards; and - be able to demonstrate that application of the code(s) of practice control the hazards.

+- 3.35 In evaluating whether a code of practice controls one or more of the hazards, proposers will need to check, with the support of other affected parties, that it covers the intended application of the system under assessment. - 3.36 Deviations from codes of practice are possible where the proposer can demonstrate that at least the same level of safety will be achieved.
+Mandatory standards such as NTSNs and RGSs include a process for deviating from them. - 3.37 Most non-mandatory standards do not have a process for deviating from them.
 If one or more conditions of the code of practice are not fulfilled but there are residual hazards in the system under assessment that the code of practice is relevant to, the proposer may have to conduct an explicit risk estimation on those hazards.
 Alternatively, other codes of practice or reference systems could be used.